 Why Are Bonds Used?
 A main reason for issuing bonds is that infrastructure typically provides services over many years.
 Thus, it is reasonable for people, both currently and in the future, to help pay for the projects.
 Additionally, the large costs of these projects can be difficult to pay for all at once.

 Amount of General Fund Debt.
-The state has about $83 billion of General Fund-supported infrastructure bonds on which it is making principal and interest payments.
-In addition, the voters and the Legislature have approved about $36 billion of General Fund-supported bonds that have not yet been sold.
+The state has about $83 billion of General Fund-supported bonds on which it is making annual principal and interest payments.
+In addition, the voters and the Legislature have approved about $39 billion of General Fund-supported bonds that have not yet been sold.
 Most of these bonds are expected to be sold in the coming years as additional projects need funding.
-In 2017–18, the General Fund’s infrastructure bond repayments totaled close to $6 billion.
+Currently, we estimate that the state is paying about $6 billion annually from the General Fund to repay bonds.

 This Election's Impact on the Share of State Revenues Used to Repay Debt.
-One indicator of the state’s debt situation is the portion of the state’s annual General Fund revenues that must be set aside for debt service payments on infrastructure bonds.
-This is known as the state’s debt service ratio (DSR).
-Because these revenues must be used to repay debt, they are not available to spend on other state programs, such as operating colleges or paying for health care.
-As shown in Figure 1, the DSR is now somewhat below 5 percent of annual General Fund revenues.
-If voters do not approve the proposed natural resources bond on this ballot, we project that the state’s DSR on already authorized bonds will likely remain somewhat below 5 percent over the next several years and then decrease thereafter.
-If voters approve the proposed natural resources bond on this ballot, we project it would increase the DSR by less than one-fifth of a percentage point compared to what it would otherwise have been.
+One indicator of the state’s debt situation is the portion of the state’s annual General Fund revenues that must be set aside to pay for bond debt.
+This is known as the state’s debt-service ratio (DSR).
+Because these revenues must be used to repay debt, they are not available to spend on other state programs.
+As shown in Figure 1, the DSR is now a little above 4 percent.
+If voters do not approve any of the proposed bonds on this ballot, we project that the state’s DSR on already approved bonds will grow over the next few years—peaking at just over 4.5 percent in 2021–22—and then begin decreasing.
+If voters approve all of the proposed general obligation bonds on this ballot, we project it would increase the DSR by less than one-half of one percentage point compared to what it would otherwise have been.
 The state’s future DSR would be higher than shown in the figure if the state and voters approve additional bonds in the future.